FengDushuo/AHEAD-RaBiE/README.md

 This repository provides the **core source code and deployment logic** of the platform, with a strong emphasis on **environment configuration, executability, and reproducibility**.

-> ⚠️ Large raw datasets, databases, and experimental files are **not included** in this repository and must be prepared locally by users.

 ---

 ## 1. Software Scope